Ohio Insure Plan Logo

 Investors should have a little background information if they are unfamiliar with annuities.
 Generally, an annuity functions in the following manner: The investor (usually called the annuitant or owner) agrees to deposit funds with an insurance company for a specified period of time, say 7 years.

-If the owner decides to withdraw the entire contract as a lump sum before the annuity has matured, then penalties are accessed based on the surrender schedule in the annuity contract.
+If the owner decides to withdraw the entire contract as a lump sum before the annuity has matured, then penalties are accessed based on the surrender schedule in the contract.
 If the investor passes away, the lump sum of the annuity is paid to a beneficiary at passing unless other arrangements have been made.

 Fixed Annuities with Indexing Interest Gains

-What makes EIAs different than a traditional fixed annuity is in the way interest is credited to the account.
-Typically, the insurance company will buy an option in a chosen index like the DOW, S&P 500 or the NASDAQ.
+What makes EIAs different than a traditional fixed annuity is the way interest is credited to the account.
+Typically, the insurance company will buy an option in a chosen index like the DOW, S&P 500, or the NASDAQ.
 After a period of time, usually one year, the option contract comes due.

 In practice, the annuity either gains or maintains value each year, but the investment cannot lose value due to negative market fluctuations.
 In this way, the investor is only risking their interest gains in any given year, but in no way is s/he exposing their principal or gains from years past to any downside risk.

 Investors should also know that most equity-indexed annuities have a fixed interest account as an additional investment option.
 When interest rates are high and the stock market is in decline, the fixed account might be used to credit interest to the annuity principal.
+In this high rate environment, some one-year fixed accounts are paying over 6% for the first year.

 Indexed Annuity History and Performance

 These facts may explain the recent popularity of EIAs, especially among retirees looking to preserve a lifetime’s worth of hard work.
-With the market advancing and declining so rapidly, many consumers are looking for safety and security without having to sacrifice reasonable interest returns.
+With the market advancing and declining so rapidly, many consumers are looking for safety and security without having to sacrifice reasonable interest gains.

 Granted, indexed annuities will not return 50% in one year, like a fortunate stock pick might, but the peace of mind investors gain knowing their investment cannot decline has many placing a portion of their retirement funds into these safe and reliable accounts.